albinscode/jaxb-binding-namespace-demo/README.md

 The demonstration model is a `Library` which is a set of `Book` and `Author`.

-Here is an xml example (without namespaces to avoid confusion):
+Here is an XML example (without namespaces to avoid confusion):

 ~~~xml
 <?xml version="1.0" encoding="UTF-8"?>